Thomas Cromwell, Earl of Essex 1485-1540

 but Richard took the Cromwell name as a tribute to Katherine's

-father Thomas Cromwell Earl of Essex who was executed in
+family.
+Katherine's brother was Thomas Cromwell Earl of Essex, executed in

 Cromwell died in 1545.
 He had acquired Ramsey Abbey, Hinchingbrooke